AkashGutha/indian-population/README.md

 # indian-population
-a research on census data of indian population
+Analysis of census data of indian population